Frtrillo/spring-boot-virtual-threads-off-vs-on-benchmark/BENCHMARK_RESULTS.md

 ---

-## Conclusions
+## Conclusions (REVISED)

-1. **Java Virtual Threads** represent a game-changing technology for I/O-heavy enterprise applications
+1. **Architecture matters more than individual thread performance** - Node.js cluster mode creates a distributed system on a single machine
+2. **Fair comparisons are crucial** - Single-threaded vs multi-threaded comparisons are meaningless
+3. **Node.js Cluster Mode** is a game-changer for high-throughput I/O applications (87k+ RPS)
+4. **Java Virtual Threads** excel in complex enterprise scenarios but struggle with shared resource bottlenecks
-2. **Bun** shows impressive performance in computational workloads, challenging traditional assumptions
+5. **Bun** shows impressive performance in computational workloads, challenging traditional assumptions
-3. **Workload characteristics** matter more than language choice for performance optimization
-4. **Virtual Threads** provide 3.33x improvement over traditional Java threading for concurrent I/O
-5. **JavaScript runtimes** have evolved to be highly competitive in specific use cases

-The key takeaway: **Choose your technology based on your workload characteristics**, not general performance claims.
+6. **Multi-core utilization strategy** is more important than runtime choice

+### The Big Lesson:
+**When Node.js gets to use all CPU cores properly (cluster mode), it shows its true scalability potential** - achieving 196x better performance than Java Virtual Threads in I/O-heavy workloads.

+The key takeaway: **Architecture and fair resource utilization matter more than language choice**.
+Always ensure your benchmarks give each technology a fair chance to utilize available hardware.